 The point of diminishing returns refers to a point after the optimal level of capacity is reached, where every added unit of production results in a smaller increase in output.

-Paralysis by analysis happens when we try to seek for the best, or even the perfect way of doing something or solving a problem.
+When we try to seek for the best, or even the perfect way of doing something or solving a problem, analysis paralysis happens.
 In most cases, perfectionists have the fear of failure and tend to avoid potentially harmful situations.
 They don’t want flaws in what they do and in themselves.

 But the truth is, perfection doesn’t exist.
 Waiting for the perfect time, or trying to make something perfect not only wastes effort but also delays making progress significantly.
 This is when perfectionism leads to diminishing return.

 Diminishing return affects your productivity in four major ways: